c0n0rc/NYC-Open-Data-Exercise/README.md

 ### TODO

-- Add comprehensive logging
+- Add comprehensive logging.
+- Package into deliverable app.
-- Add schema validation for incoming requests
+- Add schema validation for incoming requests.
 - Some cuisine types are long, malformed, or not descriptive - create a better schema.
 - Restaurant names (DBA) are all uppercase - could use prettier formatting.
 - Squash some commits.